volumio/build-x86-platform/README.md

 ## **Intro**
 This script is used for building the necessary x86 platform files, which includes kernel, firmware, scripts etc. It does NOT build an image.
-This is default set to kernel 6.1.y, but can be used to build files for 5.10.y, both used for Volumio 3, see the config.x86 in the config directory.
+This is default set to kernel 5.10.y, but can be used to build files for 6.1.y Both can be used for Volumio 3, see the config.x86 in the config directory.

 ## **Prerequisites**

-This build process has been tested on Debia Buster (Debian 10), but should work on any Ubuntu >= 20.xy
+This build process has been tested on Debia Buster (Debian 10)and Ubuntu 22.04
 You will need the following minimal packages:

 ```